ironbay/tunk/README.md

 |name|description|
 |--- |---|
-GITHUB_AUTH|Set up a [access_token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and enable `commit statuses`
+TUNK_GITHUB_AUTH|Set up a [access_token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and enable `commit statuses`
-GITHUB_USER|The github user who owns the given repo.
+TUNK_GITHUB_USER|The github user who owns the given repo.
 For example if the repo was `https://github.com/ironbay/tunk`, this would be the string "ironbay"|
-SLACK_CHANNEL|The name of the slack channel to post statuses, in the format `#mychannel`.
+TUNK_SLACK_CHANNEL|The name of the slack channel to post statuses, in the format `#mychannel`.
-SLACK_TOKEN|Set up a [new bot user integration](https://slack.com/signin?redir=%2Fservices%2Fnew%2Fbot) to get a user token.
+TUNK_SLACK_TOKEN|Set up a [new bot user integration](https://slack.com/signin?redir=%2Fservices%2Fnew%2Fbot) to get a user token.

+Tunk uses the [`Fig`](https://github.com/ironbay/fig) library for handling configuration.

 You can add your own integrations easily.
 Add them in the same format as slack and github in `lib/tunk/config.ex`.
 Then name your module accoding to the config (i.e. if you add `new` to your config, create a `Tunk.New` module inside of lib.